TurcoRiccardo/ARC_AGI/README.md

 We can apply different types of actions to figures:
 - **moveFigure:** moves the selected figure of one in one direction
+- **changeColorFigureBorder:** changes the color of the border of the figure index based on color
+- **changeColorFigureCenter:** changes the color of the center of the figure index based on color
+- **expandGrid:** expands the grid size
+- **reduceGrid:** reduce the grid size